Nooses, hangings and cross burnings: Imagery of America’s dark racial history sparks fear nationwide

 Students at Quartz Hill High School were nicknamed “The Rebels.”
 Last week, the high school, which flew a Confederate flag, announced it was dropping the mascot.

 Palmdale’s population has increased tenfold over the past several decades to more than 155,000 in 2019.
 Whites made up the large majority for much of the 20th century.
-Today, they represent about 20 percent of the population, according to Census statistics.
-About 12.5 of residents are black and about 60 percent are Hispanic or Latino.
+Today, they represent about 20 percent of the population, according to census statistics.
+About 12.5 percent of residents are black and about 60 percent are Latino.

 Nigel Holly, a black community activist, recalled a hot day in 2013 when he pulled off his shirt while driving to reveal a more breathable tank top.
 “I guess that caused me to look a certain way,” he said, because he was subsequently pulled over, handcuffed and placed in the back of a sheriff’s car.